Category

 Median CPL

-Mean CVR
+Median CVR

 $60.00

-How Do Healthcare PPC Benchmarks Compare?
+How Do Healthcare PPC Benchmarks Compare Across Data Sources?

 Source Avg CPC Avg CPL Avg CVR Scope